Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

 **Binaural sound effect** :label:

 ```
-Each entities can emit a sound witch is hear in the relative direction beetween the entities and the player,
+Each entitie can emit a sound witch is hear in the relative direction beetween the entitie and the player,
- player entities must be named "player" in order for the binaural effect system to work.
+ player entitie must be named "player" and declared before other entities that make sound in order for the binaural effect system to work + also make sure the sound is mono and not stereo.
 ```
 [![sound_engine.gif](https://s6.gifyu.com/images/sound_engine.gif)](https://gifyu.com/image/lkyf)